d3x0r/sack.vfs/README_WSS.md

 Providing a `onrequest` callback to the server, will allow the server to handle HTTP(S) request events.
-The request is given a `req`uest and a `res`ponse object which are used to serve the HTTP(S) request.
+The request is given a `req`uest and a `res`ponse object which are used to serve the HTTP(S) request. request has 'connection' which has information about the local and remote address/port/MAC addresses if available.

 ### Websocket Node Worker-Thread Support